 Peer-reviewed articles and chapters

-Straube, Wibke, (forthcoming 2018), “Posthuman Ecological Intimacy, Waste, and the Trans Body in Nånting måste gå sönder (2014).“ In: Douglas Vakoch (ed.), Transgender Ecology.
+Straube, Wibke.
+Forthcoming.
+“Posthuman Ecological Intimacy, Waste, and the Trans Body in Nånting måste gå sönder (2014).“ In: Douglas Vakoch (ed.), Transgender Ecology.
 Transecology: Transgender Perspectives on Environment and Nature.
-Minneapolis: Indiana UP.

 Straube, Wibke, 2011, “If you can dream it... – Trans* Gender als Counter-Narrativ im populären Kino".
 In: Patrick Farges, Cécile Chamayou-Kuhn, Perin Emel Yavuz (ed.)
 Le Lieu Du Genre.
 La Narration Comme Espace Performatif Du Genre.
 Paris: Presse Sorbonne Nouvelle, p.
 181-196.